NREL/HPC/docs/Documentation/Systems/Kestrel/Running/example_sbatch.md

     ```
     *Currently, `source /nopt/nrel/apps/gpu_stack/env_cpe23.sh` is necessary to access GPU modules.
 This is subject to change as the system improves.*

+    The `CUDA_VISIBLE_DEVICES` environment variable specifies the GPU(s) your programs will run on, and is included for the sake of completeness.
+Read more about this environment variable [here](https://developer.nvidia.com/blog/cuda-pro-tip-control-gpu-visibility-cuda_visible_devices/).

 ??? example "Sample batch script to utilize Local Disk ($TMPDIR)"
     ```
     #!/bin/bash